nickspring/abra-flexibee-docker/README.md

 * host - localhost
 * port - 15434

+## Kuberenets

+To deploy Flexibee on Kubernetes, please see `manifests` folder.

 ## TODO

 * Add Nginx to docker-compose to server web version of Flexibee